 11. At Krakus Mound you can transport yourself back in time for Rekawka!

-12. Neighborhoods are decorated with streamers and a parade ensues for Corpus Christi.
+12. Neighborhoods are decorated with streamers and a parade ensues for Corpus Christi over a month after Easter.

 13. The small painted village of Zalipie holds its annual contest.

-Although you can visit this painted town all year-round, visiting for this festival is the best time!
+Although you can visit this painted town all year-round, visiting on or around this festival is the best time!
 All the houses will be freshly painted/restored and many residents will also have other pieces entered in the competition.
 Some years you will see wells, bridges, dog houses- anything goes!
+The official judging is the Saturday after Corpus Christi so in 2023 that will be June 10th.

 Questions?
 Email us at email@example.com or DM us at @emilys.guide.to.krakow on TikTok or @imfeelingpipsy on Instagram